THTR&FLM 2AA3 ACTING AS DEVISING

-All papers should be submitted as a WORD PROCESSING FILE (Word, Pages, OSWord) through the assigned the Avenue to Learn drop-box and the FILENAME should BEGIN WITH YOUR SURNAME, eg. smith 2AA3 paper.doc.
+All papers should be submitted through the assigned the Avenue to Learn drop-box and the FILENAME should BEGIN WITH YOUR SURNAME, eg. smith 2AA3 paper.doc.
 FAILURE TO FOLLOW THIS SIMPLE INSTRUCTION WILL RESULT IN THE LOSS OF 5% ON THE PAPER

 Second Scene Study

-For the final exercise, students will be assigned scenes from existing plays.
-They should apply all that they have learned from the course to turn these scenes into compelling performances that engage the class with the relationships and action in the scene paying close attention to the power structures perceptible in the world of the play and their connection to the normative ideologies that structure contemporary society.
+For the final exercise students will be assigned scenes from existing plays.
+You should apply all that you have learned from the course to turn these scenes into compelling performances that engage the class with the relationships and action in the scene paying close attention to the power structures perceptible in the world of the play and their connection to the normative ideologies that structure contemporary society.

-Topic: Using your experience in this course as the principle reference point define your understanding of the scope of the actor’s role as creative agent in the performance of scripted text and the ways the actor’s performance of scripted text can reflect or challenge or affirm ideologies that structure contemporary social relationships.
+Topic: Using your experience in this course as a whole as the principle reference point define your understanding of the scope of the actor’s role as creative agent in the performance of scripted text and the ways the actor’s performance of scripted text can reflect or challenge the normative ideologies that structure contemporary social relationships.
 You should refer to your journal entries, your performances and to the assigned course readings.
-You will not be able to achieve higher than a B in this paper without reference to Lauren Love's article.
-5-6 pages.
-Due April 15th.
+You will not be able to achieve higher than a B in this paper without reference to Love's article.
+4-6 pages.
+Due April 10th.

-All papers should be submitted as a WORD PROCESSING FILE (Word, Pages, OSWord) through the assigned the Avenue to Learn drop-box and the FILENAME should BEGIN WITH YOUR SURNAME, eg. smith 2AA3 paper.doc.
-FAILURE TO FOLLOW THIS SIMPLE INSTRUCTION WILL RESULT IN THE LOSS OF 5% ON THE PAPER.
-Files submitted as PDFs will not receive written commentary.
+All papers should be submitted in the assigned Avenue to Learn drop-box and the FILENAME should BEGIN WITH YOUR SURNAME, eg. smith 2AA3 paper.doc.
+FAILURE TO FOLLOW THIS SIMPLE INSTRUCTION WILL RESULT IN THE LOSS OF 5% ON THE PAPER

 Policy on Missed Work, Extensions, and Late Penalties: